-Rachel Prince (they/she) is a curator and artist who graduated from The Ruskin School of Art in 2023 and now lives and works in Leeds.
+Rachel Prince (they/them), also known as Rat, is a curator and artist who graduated from The Ruskin School of Art in 2023 and now lives and works in Leeds.

 SELECTED EXHIBITIONS